|Title:||Head Football Coach|

 In 2009, Favret led his squad to a perfect 10-0 record for just the second time in school history, and first since 1971 en route to the program's sixth ODAC Championship.
 That season also marked the third time Favret has been named the ODAC Coach of the Year, as well as earning VaSID and Touchdown Club of Richmond Coach of the Year honors.
 With the seventh win of the season, he also became the second winningest coach in Tiger football history.

 After serving as offensive coordinator and assistant head coach at Catholic University for six seasons, Favret was named Hampden-Sydney head coach on December 30, 1999.
-Favret has compiled an impressive 43-17 record in the Old Dominion Athletic Conference and ranks second all-time in Tiger football history for winning percentage among coaches who have given at least five years of service.
-Favret has thrice been named ODAC Coach of the Year, most recently in 2009, when he led the Tigers to their perfect 10-0 season.
+Favret has compiled an impressive 63-23 record in the Old Dominion Athletic Conference and ranks second all-time in Tiger football history for winning percentage among coaches who have given at least five years of service.
+Favret has been named ODAC Coach of the Year four times, most recently in 2013 after guiding the Tigers to their eighth ODAC Championship.
+He earned the honor in 2009, when he led the Tigers to their perfect 10-0 season.
 He was also named the Coach of the Year in 2007, when he led the Tigers to an 8-3 overall record, a 5-1 conference mark and the school’s first ODAC Championship in 20 years.
 His first Coach of the Year honor came in 2003, when Favret guided Hampden-Sydney to a 9-1 overall record and second-place finish in the ODAC.

 In his six seasons at Catholic, Favret was the architect of one of the most prolific offenses in NCAA Division III.
 Under his direction, Catholic finished in the top-30 in the country in scoring five times.
 His offenses set 75 school records, including the school’s top-three single season scoring records.
 Over the course of his last three seasons at CUA, he helped guide the Cardinals to a 29-1 regular season record and three NCAA Playoff appearances.
 In 1999, its first year as an ODAC football member, Catholic claimed the conference title while its Favret-led offense topped the league in both total offense and scoring.